-Salaries within the third zone of a compensation band are usually reflective of employees who consistently exceed performance expectations, have exceptional skill sets or knowledge, or jobs that are in high demand in the marketplace.
+Salaries within the top third of a market cluster are usually reflective of employees who consistently exceed performance expectations, have exceptional skill sets or knowledge, or jobs that are in high demand in the marketplace.

-Each compensation band has a minimum and maximum compensation level.
-The minimum represents the minimum compensation amount that American University would expect to pay an employee whose position is assigned to the band.
+Each market cluster has a minimum and maximum compensation level.
+The minimum represents the minimum compensation amount that American University would expect to pay an employee whose position is assigned to the range.
 There is a practical limit to the economic value of any job, beyond which annual compensation increases are generally not given.
-This limit is the maximum compensation level of the compensation band.
+This limit is the maximum compensation level of the market cluster.
 Where an individual's compensation equals or exceeds the maximum compensation for their present position, the opportunity for continued progress lies primarily in promotion.